 DraftKings was the first sportsbook to take bets in New Jersey, but several other operators weren’t far behind.
 SugarHouse Sportsbook is a local name, but it has become extremely popular throughout the state.

-The mobile betting handle accounts for more than 90% of the total betting handle each month on average, and the quality and quantity of operators is a big reason why.
+The mobile betting handle accounts for more than 90% of the total betting handle each month on average, and the quality and quantity of operators are a big reason why.
 Nevada is the only state that currently offers sports betting that has this type of quality sportsbooks available to its bettors.

 Here is a list of mobile sportsbook apps available for download as of November 1, 2020.
 These apps are available on both Android and iOS devices.